wadehuber/codeexamples/cpp/cpp1/README.md

   - Employee (employee.cpp / employee.hpp)
     - Hourly (hourly.cpp / hourly.hpp)
     - Salaried (salaried.cpp / salaried.hpp)

+In the loop where the paystubs are printed in staff.cpp the StaffMember print method is called since print is not virtual.
+This is as intended - the only thing that should be printed is the name/address/phone of the employee, not additional things such as SSN.
+To print that information we would need to use a variable or pointer of the derrived class type.

 **NOTE**: You may notice in the video I started to make pay non-virtual when I added the bonus method.
 Since the bonus method takes a parameter and pay doesn't, I could have still called it pay since it would have overloaded, not overridden, then virtual pay method.
 Also, it probably would have been better to use variables for the 4 StaffMembers to avoid memory allocation.